Pineify Trading Journal: Track Trades, Review Performance, Improve

 Diary Module

-The Diary module is a daily reflection layer where mood, adherence, and lessons become searchable self-awareness, summarized as reflect, learn, and grow.
+The Diary module is a daily reflection layer where mood, adherence, and lessons become searchable self-awareness.

-The Diary is not a diary in the teenage sense.
-It is a behavioral instrument.
-I track mood and confidence, rate plan adherence, and write lessons learned on days when the market was fine but I was not.
+It's not a diary in the teenage sense.
+It's a behavioral instrument.
+I track mood and confidence, rate plan adherence, and write lessons learned on days when the market was fine but I wasn't.
 Screenshot attachments help me connect narrative to chart context without losing the thread.
 Over months, the pattern recognition is uncomfortable in the best way: I see when I trade for relief, when I obey process, and when I confuse motion with edge.

 Sessions Module

-The Sessions module is a time-boxed organizer that answers which hours and contexts actually pay you, framed as structure for the trading day.
+The Sessions module is a time-boxed organizer that answers which hours and contexts actually pay you.

 Reports Module

-The Reports module is an automated review cadence that breaks results by symbol, side, and strategy, described as weekly and monthly performance reviews.
+The Reports module is an automated review cadence that breaks results by symbol, side, and strategy.

 Supported Markets